 In our photo above, the pitched roof slopes all the way down to the floor level of those roof rooms, leaving a common wall height of zero.
 Therefore, even without considering the rear elevation and looking only at the front elevation as shown in the photo, we have already reached the threshold of the 50% rule for Room In Roof.

-The ceilings in these roof rooms are likely to be sloping (vaulted), possibly with a horizontal ceiling section of a smaller area compared to the floor area, and possibly with or maybe without a hatch to access the area above that horizontal ceiling.
+The ceilings in these roof rooms are likely to be sloping (vaulted), possibly with a small area of horizontal ceiling in the middle of the rooms, and possibly with or maybe without a hatch to access the area above that horizontal ceiling.

 In the absence of such access, the assessment falls back on minimum building regs that were in place at the dateband that the assessor applies to the Room In Roof.
 This dateband is normally the construction date of the rest of the property unless significant documentary evidence is available that proves the Room In Roof complies with more recent regulations (such as if it has been refurbished to newer building regs).